opiter09/Fossil-Fighters-Randomizer/README.md

   ignores any input that is not an integer (but negative ones are fine).
 Also the moves correspond to the levels properly (sorry Rex fans), and Travers is ignored for obvious reasons
+- Also, weird AI quirk, it seems vivos given extra moves cannot use them.
+Research into this is ongoing, and it may take a while to figure out
-- Legendaries are not altered, nor can anything be turned into them
+- Legendaries on teams are not altered, nor can anything be turned into them
 - If you randomize teams, your starter can be Water-type, because who cares then

 Also, you download this by pressing the green "Code" button and choosing "Download ZIP," and